 By Desire Assogbavi – 12th August 2014

-I have spent 3 days last week in Washington DC to observe and engage the first Africa – USA Leaders’ Summit was held from 4 – 6 August 2014 in Washington DC, where over 50 African countries representatives including 37 Heads of state had direct interactions with their American counterparts.
+I have spent 3 days last week in Washington DC to observe and engage the first Africa – USA Leaders’ Summit held from 4 – 6 August 2014 in Washington DC, where over 50 African countries representatives including 37 Heads of state had direct interactions with their American counterparts.
 Several civil society events were also organized prior and during the Summit.
 The summit was set around 3 major thematic: Investing in Africa’s Future, Peace & Regional Stability and Governing for the Next Generation.
-Here are a summary of the outcomes as well as some personal reflexions….
+Here are a summary of the outcomes as well as some personal reflections….

 A total of 37 Billion mobilized as a commitment from public and private sector to enhance trade, investment, essential services and security across Africa.
 These include the following: